vmaineng/Shotkallar715_playlist/README.md

 # Shotkallar715_playlist

 ## Overview
-This challenge originated from Frontend Mentor.
-I wanted to challenge myself to use Reactjs to make a landing page exactly like their final product.
+This challenge originated from Hacktoberfest 2022 and I wanted to challenge myself to create a music playlist for a local artist.

 ### The challenge

 Users should be able to:

-- View the optimal layout depending on their device's screen size (mobile or desktop)
-- See hover and focus states for interactive elements
+- Forward, skip to a certain verse in the song, or refer back to the previous songs.

 ### Screenshot
 Desktop view: